Donate

 Who we are and who we serve

-We are the UK’s largest independent organisation to specialise in working psychologically, informed by an understanding of intersectionality, with people who identify as Black, African, South Asian and Caribbean.
+We are the UK’s largest independent organisation to specialise in working psychologically, informed by an understanding of intersectionality, with people who identify as Black, African, Asian and Caribbean.
 Our primary focus and area of expertise is to support people from these heritages.
 However, we are open to other People of Colour who are affected by oppression due to the colour of their skin and global white power.

 Aims and goals

-Our overall goal is the individual and collective processing of our inner experiences for the benefit of ours and other communities, and to give a voice to a ‘black empathic approach’² in therapy and therapy education.
+Our overall goal is the individual and collective processing of our inner experiences for the benefit of ours and other communities and to give a voice to a ‘black empathic approach’² in therapy and therapy education.
 As a body, we seek to influence the integration of this approach into mainstream psychotherapy training, literature and practice.
 We also encourage other organisations to work with us and support our work.

 Our membership

 We have an online directory of therapists who are self-selected, experienced and qualified.
-They represent a range of different theoretical orientations and specialisms and are experienced in working with the distinctive African, Caribbean and South Asian experience.
+They represent a range of different theoretical orientations and specialisms and are experienced in working with the distinctive African, Caribbean and Asian experience.

 Our events